IntelRealSense/librealsense/readme.md

 ## Example Applications

+**Note:** Many example applications have various runtime features that are exposed through different mouse click and key events.

 Example | Platform | Description
 ------------- | ------------- | -------------
 c-capture | All | Basic example using the C API to pull depth, color, and IR